 What Causes Coronavirus?

-What are the Symptoms of Coronavirus?
-What are Some Coronavirus Signs and Symptoms?
+What are Some Coronavirus Signs and Symptoms of Coronavirus?

 What is Coronavirus in Humans?
 How Does it Differ from Other Viruses?

-Coronavirus Risk Assessment – Coronavirus Facts for Nurses
+Coronavirus Risk Assessment and Coronavirus Facts for Nurses

-A mother who has been diagnosed with COVID-19 should be isolated from other patients during labor and delivery, and mother and baby should be temporarily separated following birth in order to prevent virus transmission to the infant.
-As always, proper hand washing techniques must be diligently followed according to coronavirus protocol for nurses, and nurses should take care to avoid close contact with anyone who is suspected or confirmed to have COVID-19.
+A mother diagnosed with COVID-19 should be isolated from other patients during labor and delivery.
+Furthermore, mother and baby should be temporarily separated following birth in order to prevent virus transmission to the infant.
+As always, proper handwashing techniques must be diligently followed according to coronavirus protocol for nurses.
+And nurses should take care to avoid close contact with anyone who is suspected or confirmed to have COVID-19.

-This can be tricky for nurses, who naturally want to make sure the mother is taken care of during labor and delivery, but the highest priority is to prevent the spread of coronavirus.
+This is tricky for nurses who naturally want to make sure the mother is taken care of during labor and delivery.
+However, the highest priority is to prevent the spread of coronavirus.
 The coronavirus risk for babies is unknown at this point.
-Since this particular strain was discovered in December 2019, scientific studies haven’t happened yet, so pregnant women and the nurses who serve them while giving birth should implement an abundance of precautionary practices.
+Since this particular strain was discovered in December 2019, scientific studies haven’t happened yet.
+So pregnant women and the nurses who serve them while giving birth should implement an abundance of precautionary practices.
 There aren’t a ton of coronavirus facts for nurses that people can rely on yet, though current recommendations are based on best practices for other infectious diseases.

 Coronavirus Facts and Fears About Newborns

-As the US and other countries around the world work hard to prevent the spread of coronavirus, infection control training for nurses are often reviewed and updated to ensure maximum protection for nurses, patients, and visitors alike.
+The US and other countries around the world are working hard to prevent the spread of coronavirus.
+Therefore, infection control training for nurses is updated to ensure maximum protection for nurses, patients, and visitors.
 Coronavirus protocol for nurses mirrors the protocol for how nurses should handle outbreaks of other infectious diseases, like the flu.
 Thankfully, nurses are already familiar with containment procedures for the flu, which is a seasonal virus that hits every winter.